seansusmilch/noTBA-scripterx/README.md

 * Checks for placeholder titles such as "Episode XX" or "TBA"
 * Checks for placeholder thumbnails
-* Ability to check episodes multiple times until a certain amount of days
+* Ability to refresh episodes multiple times until a certain amount of days pass
-* View all the episodes that currently need a title or thumbnail
+* View all the episodes being tracked in the database
+* Bulk check library.
+All of the library or by year.

 ## Requirements